DanielBMarkham/Info-Ops/manuscript/chapter12.md

 **Model Synchronization** for the win!

+## The Magic Act Explained

+Analysis almost entirely takes place inside of the brains of the people solving the problem.
+So you can set up various processes and rituals, but really the determining factor is what invisibly goes on in their heads.
+Even more interesting, it looks to me that your mind ends up in the best place to solve a problem when you focusing your attention somewhere else.
+Like a magician with a magic trick, as you're doing this other thing, the big problem you had initially begins to come into focus.

+Linkages across items creates this situation where you can be talking about one thing -- and affecting seven other things without knowing it.
+The links show you how that happens.
+You're working on behavior #7 and suddenly you have a critical insight about supplemental #12.
+Later on, when you go back and look at supplemental #12, you realize it tells you more about several other items in the Domain Model than you ever thought possible.

+The linkages not only identify where crucial conversations have happened, they identify where crucial conversations *might* happen -- and by keeping all of these crucial conversation points linked up, while you're focusing on one area you end up solving problems somewhere else.
+This is just like when a magician directs the audiences' attention to one spot while a bunch of other things happen right in front of them but they don't realize it at the time.

+We saw this first when we talked about buckets.
+Ask somebody about structure and they answer with behavior.
+Ask them about behavior and you're as likely to get supplementals, or structure.
+What we ask them, where we direct their attention, seems to never the place where the really useful work is happening.
+We'll see this pattern over and over again.
+Our attention will be in one spot while major accomplishments are happening off-stage.
+Of course it happens who have never read this book.
+A written Analysis Model, when done well, along with walking the model?
+They vastly accelerate this process.

-Plenty of examples are coming up for using the Master Models.
-For now, however, you should have a good idea of how critical they are in understanding and coordinating work.
+There are plenty of examples coming up for Master Models and everything else we've learned.
+We'll do a bunch of tagging.
+We'll see a lot more magic tricks.
+For now, however, you should have a good idea of how critical linkages are in understanding and coordinating work.
 And how you can stop reading right now and still get value from what you've read.
-(Look out for oxcarts!)
+(But look out for oxcarts!)

 You've got most all of the tagging system by now.
 You're beginning to understand how powerful it is and how many places it can be used.